 Obviously books about magic are usually sorta bullshit.
 Like I don’t give a shit about the power of positive thinking, I’m not here to learn The Secret I just want to know where my friend disappeared to.

-Eventually we found this old folklore book that had spells in it or whatever — I don’t know those things never seem like spells to me, you know?
+Eventually we found this old folklore book that had spells in it or whatever — I don’t know those things never seem like spells to me?
 Like I guess I don’t think that if magic exists it would look like me saying a limerick to a specific color of candle, but whatever.
 The book had a number of ways to contact spirits.
 It said that if we really wanted to get results we’d do what they called a Summoning.

 I was skeptical until it read a Summoning can be a good way to communicate with an entity that is caught between this world and the next — or else caught between life and death.